• Skip to primary navigation

 Make-Ahead Ideas

-To get a head start on this recipe, prep the Brussels sprouts up to two days ahead.
+Get a head start: Prep the Brussels sprouts up to two days ahead.
 The onions can be chopped ahead too.
 Store separately in covered bowls or resealable bags in the refrigerator.
+Shred the cheese and store in the refrigerator for up to a week.

 Storage & Reheating Tips